 Car constructor to a version with DI:

 See what happened?
-We moved the definition of the dependencies to the constructor.
+The definition of the dependencies are

 It just consumes them.

-Now we create a car by passing the engine and tires to the constructor.
+Now you can create a car by passing the engine and tires to the constructor.

 How cool is that?